MicrosoftDocs/windowsserverdocs/WindowsServerDocs/networking/core-network-guide/cncg/server-certs/Install-the-Certification-Authority.md

 >Applies To: Windows Server Technical Preview

-You can use this procedure to install Active Directory® Certificate Services (AD CS) so that you can enroll a server certificate to servers that are running Network Policy Server (NPS), Routing and Remote Access Service (RRAS), or both.
+You can use this procedure to install Active Directory Certificate Services (AD CS) so that you can enroll a server certificate to servers that are running Network Policy Server (NPS), Routing and Remote Access Service (RRAS), or both.

 > [!IMPORTANT]
 > -   Before you install Active Directory Certificate Services, you must name the computer, configure the computer with a static IP address, and join the computer to the domain.
-For more information on how to accomplish these tasks, see the Windows Server® 2016 Technical Preview [Core Network Guide](https://technet.microsoft.com/library/mt604042.aspx) at http://technet.microsoft.com/library/hmt604042.aspx.
+For more information on how to accomplish these tasks, see the Windows Server 2016 Technical Preview [Core Network Guide](https://technet.microsoft.com/library/mt604042.aspx) at http://technet.microsoft.com/library/hmt604042.aspx.
 > -   To perform this procedure, the computer on which you are installing AD CS must be joined to a domain where Active Directory Domain Services (AD DS) is installed.

 Membership in both the **Enterprise Admins** and the root domain's **Domain Admins** group is the minimum required to complete this procedure.